Cleft Sentences

 There-cleft Sentences

-There-cleft sentences have a similar function to 'it-cleft' sentences.
+There-cleft sentences function similarly to 'it-cleft' sentences.
 They emphasize the existence of something.
-As subjects, they have a dummy 'there' which is followed by the main verb be, as well as some intransitive verbs like 'come', 'exist', and 'remain'.
+The subject of these sentences is the dummy pronoun "there" which is typically followed by the main verb be, and sometimes other verbs like 'come', 'exist', and 'remain'.
+Like "it-cleft" sentences, a relative clause follows the there-clause.
 For example:

 I'm trying to adopt this orphan kid. →